 My father was a broken man before he went overseas.

-He was broken by the grief of loss, by the sight of a beautiful, baby girl who died during child-birth, and the apparent lack of any understanding in those days about how to cope with such grief.
+He was broken by the grief of loss, by the sight of his beautiful, baby girl who had just died during child-birth, and the apparent lack of any understanding in those days about how to cope with such grief.

 It could have been, should have been avoided.
 Mom had problems all through her pregnancy, and was advised to stay lying down as much as possible.
 It’s not like the doctor didn’t know.